-English and Performing Arts Summer Camp is designed for students who want to develop their theatrical performance skills in Drama and Dance, whilst also improving their English at one of exclusive UK boarding schools.
+English plus Theatre & Dance Summer Camp is designed for students who want to develop their theatrical performance skills in Drama and Dance, whilst also improving their English at exclusive UK boarding schools.

-The programme of English and Performing Arts Summer Camp combines English Language tuition with drama and dance classes.
+The programme of English plus Theatre & Dance Summer Camp combines English Language tuition with drama and dance classes.
 Taught by subject specialist teachers, students have 12 hours specialist courses in four half-days each week, which build skills in acting, singing, dance and stagecraft.
 The students work towards a final production of Musical Theatre, and perform it in the school’s own theatre at the end of the course.
 All students will visit to a London Musical show in a West End Theatre.

 Alongside afternoon specialist courses, students will be given 15 hours English tuition per week in the morning in small groups of 12 to 15, taught by qualified EFL (English as a Foreign Language) teachers.
 Students follow a structured communicative English Language syllabus with the emphasis on Speaking and Listening skills.
 A full package of social, culture activities and excursions also offer great opportunities for students to socialise and make new friends from across the globe.

-English and Performing Arts Summer Camp takes place at two top UK boarding schools – Wycombe Abbey School for junior students aged 8-14, and Dulwich College in London for senior students aged 12-17.
+English plus Theatre & Dance Summer Camp takes place at two exclusive UK boarding schools – Wycombe Abbey School for junior students aged 8-14, and Dulwich College in London for senior students aged 12-17.
 English and Performing Arts Summer Camp offers international students an exclusive opportunity to experience gracious school life of two leading British independent schools.

-English and Performing Arts Summer Camp consists of a well-balanced programme of English tuition, performing arts instruction, activities and excursions.
+English plus Theatre & Dance Summer Camp consists of a well-balanced programme of English tuition, performing arts instruction, activities and excursions.
 It includes:

 - 30 hours of English tuition over two weeks